njt1nn3s/njt1nn3s/README.md

 **ALWAYS C+H❕**

-ᴀʙᴏᴜᴛ ᴍᴇ
+ᴀʙᴏᴜᴛ ᴍᴇ:

 most of the time is cosplay but I have many ocs~

-I go by any pronouns(mostly she/her) depending on my pony ^-^ pls dni if you're transphobic, hobophibic, racist, etc.
+I go by any pronouns(mainly she/her) depending on my pony ^-^

+pls dni if you're transphobic, hobophibic, racist, etc.

 <!---